shatteredaesthetic/shatteredaesthetic.github.io/content/what-the-adt-01.md

 ---
+path: "/what-the-adt-01"
-title: What the ADT 01 - Getting to the Heart of Things
+title: "What the ADT 01 - Getting to the Heart of Things"
 date: "2018-05-06T21:18:15.284Z"
 ---